Why Visit Iceland in 2024?

 namafjall-hverir-matt-palmer-unsplash.jpg.webp

-There are few places in the world better suited to slow travel than North Iceland.
-This sustainable approach to traveling is all about you forging a connection with the places you visit.
-You have a deeper sense of where you are in the world, and learn about the local people and culture.
+There are few places anywhere else in the world better suited to slow travel than North Iceland.
+This sustainable approach to traveling is all about forging a connection with the places you visit.
+You have a deeper sense of where you are in the world and learn about the local people and culture.

-Many people skip North Iceland or just pass through it, but for no good reason.
-It’s got a captivating blend of mindblowing nature, charming villages, and rare wildlife.
+Some people skip North Iceland or just pass through it, but for no good reason.
+It’s got a captivating blend of mind-blowing nature, charming villages, and rare wildlife.
 Here you can go whale watching, soak in a bubbling hot spring, and see a roaring waterfall, all in the same day.

 As well as nature, the region delivers on culture too.
 North Iceland is home to Akureyri, Iceland’s second city.
 The beautiful old town hugs the sides of the Eyjafjörður fjord.
 In summer, explore the surprisingly lush botanic gardens, or come winter you could go skiing in the mountains.